DavidErroll/DavidErroll.github.io/_posts/2018-07-01-Tennis-Gini(e)-Housekeeping.md

 </h3>

 <p>
 One aspect of the Gini coefficient that we have to keep in mind is that it is a ratio of areas – and the ratio’s divisor is constant.
-As a consequence of this, a functionally infinite number of sets of numbers that can give any since Gini result.
+As a consequence of this, a functionally infinite number of sets of numbers can give any particular Gini result.
 That is, two very different distributions can have the same Gini coefficient.
 </p>

 <p>